 Thermal paste is that gooey white sticky stuff you get on your fingers when working with an overheated laptop.
-As the thermal paste cools down the electronic components, it also reduces the noise produced by laptops.
+As the thermal paste cools down the electronic components, it reduces the noise laptops produce.

 Thermal paste is usually used on cooling pads to reduce the effects of laptop overheating.